eigenlucy/eigenlucy.github.io/_posts/2026-02-27-AO-reading-group-notes.md

-# Anti-Oedipus: Intro & Section 1 Concept Map
+## Key Terms: Intro & Section 1

-*WIP, this will get updated as our reading group goes through the book to include descriptions, commentary, and drawings of concepts made by reading group members*
+*WIP, this will get updated as our reading group goes through the book to include descriptions, commentary, and drawings of concepts made by reading group members.
+Each session, each member is assigned a concept they are chiefly responsible for tracking, and are encourged to diagram/sketch their concept as we read/discuss together.*

 ---

-<h4>MACHINES / DESIRING-MACHINES:</h4>
-(Machines / Desiring-machines)
+### Machines / Desiring-Machines

 Proximate terms: flows, production, synthesis, materialist psychiatry